Michael Shishman of Bulgaria

 Michael Asen III (Михаил Асен III), commonly known as Michael Shishman (Михаил Шишман), ruled as tsar of Bulgaria from 1323 to 1330.
 The exact year of his birth is unknown but it was between 1280 and 1292.
 He was the founder of the last ruling dynasty of the Second Bulgarian Empire, the Shishman dynasty.
 After he was crowned, however, Michael used the name Asen to emphasize his connection with the Asen dynasty, the first one to rule over the Second Empire.

 An energetic and ambitious ruler, Michael Shishman led an aggressive but opportunistic and inconsistent foreign policy against the Byzantine Empire and the Kingdom of Serbia, which ended in the disastrous Battle of Velbazhd that claimed his own life.
-He was the last medieval Bulgarian ruler who aimed at military and political hegemony of the Bulgarian Empire over the Balkans and the last one who attempted to seize Constantinople.
+He was the last medieval Bulgarian ruler who aimed at the military and political hegemony of the Bulgarian Empire over the Balkans and the last one who attempted to seize Constantinople.
 He was succeeded by his son Ivan Stephen and later by his nephew Ivan Alexander, who reversed Michael Shishman's policy by forming an alliance with Serbia.

 Rise to the throne

 Born between 1280 and 1292, Michael Shishman was the son of the despot Shishman of Vidin by an unnamed daughter of the sebastokrator Peter and a daughter of Ivan Asen II and Irene Komnene of Epirus.
 He was also a distant cousin of his predecessors on the Bulgarian throne, Theodore Svetoslav and George Terter II.
 After the peace between his father and Stefan Milutin in 1292, Michael Shishman was engaged to Milutin's daughter Ana and they married in 1298 or 1299.

 Since the middle of the 13th century, the area of Vidin had been autonomous under ineffective Bulgarian overlordship, and was ruled successively by Yakov Svetoslav, Shishman (died between 1308 and 1313), and then Michael Shishman.
 Shishman and his son received the high courtly title of despot from their cousin Theodore Svetoslav and the latter was referred to in a contemporary Venetian source as a Despot of Bulgaria and Lord of Vidin.
 With the death of the Serbian king Stefan Milutin, Michael Shishman was able to follow a more active policy in the Bulgarian capital Tarnovo.
 He soon became a leading noble in the internal affairs of the country and, on the childless death of young George Terter II in 1323, Michael Shishman was elected emperor of Bulgaria by the nobility.
-According to some historians he was chosen because he was a descendant of the Asen dynasty and interpret his accession to the throne not as the beginning of a new dynasty but rather as a continuation of the House of Asen.
+According to some historians, he was chosen because he was a descendant of the Asen dynasty and they interpret his accession to the throne not as the beginning of a new dynasty but rather as a continuation of the House of Asen.
 His half-brother, Belaur, succeeded him as despot of Vidin.